-According to Apple, following the Arizona launch, the Wallet ID capabilities will roll out soon in:
+According to Apple, the Wallet ID capabilities will roll out soon in:

 Setting up the new technology is fairly simple.
 Eligible fliers can scan their driver’s license or state ID into the Apple Wallet app (there are on-screen instructions to follow), then take and upload a selfie.
 “As an additional fraud prevention step, users will also be prompted to complete a series of facial and head movements during the setup process,” Apple states.

 The selfie and scanned license are then sent to the issuing state for verification and approval.

 Once approved, users can present their Apple Wallet identification at airport security checkpoints by tapping their device at the Credential Authentication Technology reader.
 Fliers will be shown which information is requested by the TSA, and they can consent to provide it with Face ID or Touch ID—in other words, you don’t even have to unlock your phone.

 The information is transmitted digitally to the TSA and encrypted by the Apple Wallet app.
 The technology is available on iPhone 8 or later running iOS 15.4, and Apple Watch Series 4 or later running watchOS 8.4 or later.

 Can I leave my physical ID at home once I have Apple’s Wallet ID?